notcodesid/Accountability-App/server/README.md

-# accountability app - backend server
+# LOCKIN app - backend server

-this is the backend server for the accountability app, a platform that allows users to create and participate in challenges with financial incentives.
+this is the backend server for the lockin app, a platform that allows users to create and participate in challenges with financial incentives.

 ## technologies